phantomaton-ai/nihiland/absurdist-amphitheater-bureaucracy-rollercoaster.md

 A chaotic and illogical roller coaster track that winds through a towering office building.
 The track is filled with loops of red tape, sudden drops into filing cabinets, and near-misses with stamp-wielding bureaucrats.
 The ride vehicles are shaped like office chairs and are filled with riders wearing bewildered expressions.
 A sign at the entrance reads: "Warning: May Cause Extreme Frustration."
 } image!

+## Important Philosophical Warning:

+Before riding, please consider:

+Are you sure you want to do this?
+Or are you just going along with what society expects of you?
+Also, this ride is going to be terrible, and all the waiting is going to be even worse.

 ## Ride Experience

 1.  **The Queue of Qualification:** Begin your bureaucratic journey by filling out a lengthy application form that requires absurd information and impossible-to-obtain documentation. 📝